The Moments that Matter: Looking at life in hindsight

 I didn’t have a meaningful moment with my mother before she died.
-Well, that’s not true, my life with her was filled with meaningful moments.
-I guess what I mean is that I never had the Hollywood Moment that, in the movies, is part and parcel of death by terminal illness.
+Well, that’s not true, my life with her was filled with significant moments.
+I guess what I mean is that I never had the Hollywood Moment that, in the movies, is part and parcel of death from a terminal illness.

-For a long time, I have fixated on the moments I did have at the end of my mother’s life, and mourned those I didn’t.
+For a long time, I’ve fixated on the moments I did have at the end of my mother’s life and mourned the ones I didn’t.
 Logically, I know this is foolish.
 When I test this idea of a “meaningful moment” at the end of life against reality, I see that it should be looked upon as a rarity as opposed to the norm.
 How could a Hollywood Moment ever be assumed when so many people die in ways that make it impossible?

 Screw Hollywood.
-If I must compare life to a narrative (and apparently, I must), I’d say it’s more like a good book that you never want to finish and when you do, you realize there was no way the ending could have ever lived up to all the great stuff in the middle.
-Instead of relishing in the closure of the book’s final page, you flip back through to reread your favorite parts and relive the moments that, in hindsight, were significant themes, turning points, and revelations.
+If I must compare life to a narrative (and apparently, I must), I’d say it’s more like a good book that you never want to finish.
+When you do, you realize there was no way the ending could have ever lived up to all the great stuff in the middle.
+So instead of relishing the ending, you flip back through to reread your favorite parts and relive the moments that, in hindsight, were significant themes, turning points, and revelations.

-In the midst of life, we’re not very good at predicting which moments will matter later on.
+In life, we’re not very good at predicting which moments will matter later on.
 It’s only after the story ends that we’re able to see the significance of certain events.
 We assume big moments like milestones, beginnings, and ends will be the most important.
-When in truth many of the moments that give us pause – either because they cause us the most pain or because they are the dearest – quietly happen somewhere in the middle.
+When in truth, many of the moments that give us pause – either because they cause us the most pain or because they are the dearest – quietly happen somewhere in the middle.